-Retail properties US\$000 Logistic centres US\$000
+Retail properties Logistic centers

+US dollars I n thousand
-Balance at 1 January 2014 42,800 16,300

-Fair value adjustments, net (3,510) (2,800)
+Balance at January 1, 2014 Fair value adjustments, net 42,800 (3,510) 16,300 (2,800)

-Disposal -

-Additions 3,375 42
+Disposal Additions 3,375 42

 Exchange rate differences (19,766) (5,642)

-Balance at 31 December, 2014 22,900 7,900
+Balance at December 31, 2014 22,900 7,900

 e.
+Land:

+Decem December 31,

-Land: 31 December 2014 US\$000 31 December 2013 US\$000
+2014 2013

+NIS in th ousands

 Freehold 28,400 50,200

 Leasehold (1) 2,400 8,900

 30,800 59,100

-The leasehold rights are according to a lease agreement for 5 years, with option extend for additional 2 years.
-The lease period is about to terminate on 16 December 2015.
-The Group intends to extend the lease agreement and to exercise its extended option.

-f.
-On 23 January 2013, the Company received a letter, dated 9 January 2013, from the Department of Land Resources of the Moscow government notifying RealService of the termination of its lease agreement in connection with the Skyscraper project.
+- (1) The lease hold rights are according to lease agreement for 5 years, with option extend for additional 2 years. - The lease period is about to terminate on December 16, 2015.
+The Group intends to extend the lease agreement and to exercise its extended option. - f.
+On January 23, 2013, the Company received a letter, dated January 9, 2013, from the Department of Land Resources of the Moscow government notifying RealService of the termination of its lease agreement in connection with the Skyscraper project.

 In February 2013, the Company filed an objection with the Moscow government, in which it stated that such termination of the lease agreement is unlawful due to the fact that there was no material breach of the agreement, and the inability to complete construction was due to delayed actions by the government itself.
 The objection of the Subsidiary was denied by the Moscow Government, based mainly on procedural arguments.
 Following the Subsidiary's rejection, the Subsidiary of the Company filed a law suit against the Moscow Government to cancel the above mentioned decision.
-On 3 December 2013, Moscow Arbitration Court passed an award that the Subsidiary's claims were rejected.
-On 21 January 2014 the Subsidiary has launched an appellate claim to a second level Court.
-On 4 March 2014, the second level Court left the resolution unchanged.
+On December 3, 2013, Moscow Arbitration Court passed an award that the Subsidiary's claims were rejected.
+On January 21, 2014 the Subsidiary has launched an appellate claim to a second level Court.
+On March 04, 2014, the second level Court left the resolution unchanged.
 After the Subsidiary has taken all reasonable actions in order to protect its position regarding the termination of the lease agreement, all of its claims were denied by all courts.
 On 16 December 2014 the Subsidiary signed documentation transferring the rights in the land to the government.